 1,962 t of 'unwrought nickel'

-The main occupations exposed include workers in nickel refineries or nickel processing plants, as well as occupations involving alloy nickel production, stainless steel production, welding, electroplating, grinding and cutting operations.
+The largest occupational groups exposed to nickel are welders, followed by machine tool operators, and construction millwrights and industrial mechanics.
+Other important occupations that may be exposed include mechanics, dental technologists, painters and coaters, workers in nickel refineries or nickel processing plants, as well as occupations involving alloy nickel production, stainless steel production, welding, electroplating, grinding and cutting operations.

 NPRI and US Household Products Database